 5.2 How can I make my bread rise faster?

-To speed up the rising process, you can place the dough in a warm environment, such as an oven with just the light on, or add a little more yeast to the recipe.
+Put the dough in a warm spot, like an oven with just the light on, or add a bit more yeast.
+But don’t add too much or the flavor changes.

 5.3 What can I do if my bread is too dense?